Japan holds a controversial state funeral for former Prime Minister Shinzo Abe

 "His death is a huge loss and a very sad thing.
 But it has opened a Pandora's box," Izumi says.

-Japanese media have reported that most ruling party lawmakers had ties to the church.
+Japanese media have reported that nearly half of ruling party lawmakers had ties to the church.
 The church supplied votes and campaign volunteers, and the politicians gave the church messages of support.
 Abe himself reportedly decided which party candidates would receive the support.

 Rev. Sun Myung Moon, a self-proclaimed messiah, founded the Unification Church in South Korea in 1954.
 It is viewed by some in Japan as a cult and it has faced numerous lawsuits from former adherents, who claimed it defrauded and tried to control them.